R&D tax relief & Incentives

 Like the SME regime, large companies from all sectors may potentially make a claim and receive an expenditure credit either as cash or reduction in tax payments.

-The RDEC is normally accounted for above the line as income and amounts to 12% (from 1 January 2018) and 13% (from 1 April 2020) of qualifying expenditure.
+RDEC is accounted for above the line as income and amounts to 13% (from 1 April 2020) and 20% (from 1 April 2023) of qualifying expenditure.

 Research and Development Allowances (RDA)